Home

 Do babies need strict schedules?

-What if my baby’s sleep looks nothing like this?
+What if my baby’s sleep looks nothing like a schedule chart?

 Should naps or night sleep take priority?